Windows Admin Center Frequently Asked Questions

-We are investigating due to customer demand, but there is currently no locked plan to deliver, and support would be minimal at best.
+Windows Admin Center Preview now supports limited functionality to manage Windows Server 2008 R2.
 Windows Admin Center relies on PowerShell capabilities and platform technologies that don’t exist in Windows Server 2008 R2 and earlier, making full support infeasible.
-Furthermore, Windows Server 2008/2008 R2 are approaching end of support in January 2020 so Microsoft recommends customers move to Azure or upgrade to the latest version of Windows Server.
+Windows Server 2008/2008 R2 are approaching end of support in January 2020 so Microsoft recommends customers move to Azure or upgrade to the latest version of Windows Server.

 Are there any plans for Windows Admin Center to manage Linux connections?

 We are investigating due to customer demand, but there is currently no locked plan to deliver, and support may consist only of a console connection over SSH.